margaretmf/margaretmf.github.io/poetry.md

 ## Constant Evolution ##
 There is a constant story of being, evolution of thought, revolution of light, rebirthing of man, and renewal of color.

-## Seeing Black Lives ##
+## Seeing Black Lives, Seeing Integration ##
 They help the police force as police officers.
 [White people are also, and they contribute to racial healing.]
+They write good poetry.
-They play blues music and create new, cool music.
+They play fun music and create new, cool music.
 [White people do too, and they sing with African Americans.]
 They read in church.
 [White people do too, and they are good partners.]
 They create amazing art.
-[White people do too, and they support art in their homes.]
+[White people do too, and they find ways to put art in their homes.]
 They help the homeless community.
 [White people do too, and they are good drivers.]
-They take care of little kids and love them, and hug them. [] They help people feel better after feeling fallen, or rejected. [] They are great sorority date function partners. [] They create art and music. []
-They dance in the street. []
+They take care of little kids and love them, and hug them. [] They help people feel better after feeling fallen, or rejected. [] They are great sorority date function partners. [] They dance in the street. []
 They love their work. []
 They support their kids. []
 They have healthy, beautiful homes. []
+They love God, and they have great faith through adversity.
-They love Allah, the same God that Christians worship. [] They also love God, and they have great faith through adversity. []
+They also love Allah, the same God that Christians worship. []

 ## Social Media Usage ##
 Why look her, or him up one more time?
 Lurking on social media; why lurk behind the scenes again?
 I put a stop to the lurking, and control my usage.
+I even delete the application on my own, and seek new online applications.

 The images are beautiful; I am receiving Christmas Cards all years.
 It's a place to express love, and appreciation, and meet people from a distance.